wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan         Expires July 22, 2018                 [Page 1]
+Kumari & Sullivan       Expires January 17, 2019                [Page 1]

-Internet-Draft               Reserve ALT TLD                January 2018
+Internet-Draft               Reserve ALT TLD                   July 2018

-   (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
+   (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must